hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 ## Capacity Management

-Important aspect to the cluster is how resources are used to execute Terraform runs because this has a direct impact upon how much work a cluster can to concurrently.
+There is a direct relationship between a cluster's total resources and the amount of work it can do concurrently.

 By default, each Terraform run is allocated 512MB of RAM which has the majority of the impact upon the ability to schedule new Terraform runs.